daiphuongngo/Sentiment-Analysis-Python-SQL-Tableau/README.md

 # **`Data Engineering:`**

+I splitted the usage methods into 2 cases A and B. A would show how to creating CSV files and have those files imported to the MySQL Database or Tableau/Power BI for further analysis.
+B would demonstrate how to insert the dataframes containing the API-generated dataset into the MySQL Database directly.
+For further tasks relating managing the API of making calls and receiving responses.
+The Data Engineering team would help to run the Case B's codes I wrote below to input data into the MySQL as the API Server is based in Vietnam.
+So it would be not time-efficient to make calls from Canada and getting responses for millions of rows from Vietnam travelling half of the Earth through Pacific Ocean to arrive in Toronto.
+My coding lines of both cases are genuine and were examined.

 ## A. Creating CSV files from dataset by Batch Processing

 As I already have 4 other CSV files from my previous EDA notebooks, including Conversation, Coversation_Information, Customer and Fan Page, now I will generate 2 more CSV files: Intention and Entities from the Conversation filtered with only Customer as Sender.